All Episodes

 He also said it's important for us to be honest about what's driving up the deficit.

-I heard him say that it was during commercial break, and I'm shouting at the TV, you are driving up the deficit.
+It was during commercial break, and I'm shouting at the TV.

-He said we don't begrudge those doing well.
+He said, we don't begrudge those doing well.

-He said if our creditors start worrying that we can't pay our debts, that will drive up interest rates even more.
+He said, if our creditors start worrying that we can't pay our debts, that will drive up interest rates even more.

 So that's the debt ceiling.

-Don't mess with that, he said.
+Don't mess with that.

-We've got to raise the debt ceiling.
+He said, we've got to raise the debt ceiling.

-He said politicians think that we can close our deficit by eliminating fraud and abuse.
+He said, politicians think that we can close our deficit by eliminating fraud and abuse.

 He used to say that too.

-In fact, he used to say that that's how we could fund Obamacare is just by eliminating fraud and abuse.
+In fact, he used to say that that's how we could fund Obamacare, is just by eliminating fraud and abuse.

 And he said cuts to that 12% won't solve the problem.